Brazilian ship Pedro I: Spanish attack on Santa Catarina island

 By the end of 1776, a large Spanish fleet consisting of 20 warships and 97 transport ships carrying 12 thousand soldiers divided into four brigades, was sailing in the southern Brazilian coast.
-The fleet was commanded by admiral Antonio Barceló and the troops were in command of Pedro Antonio de Cevallos, viceroy of the Viceroyalty of the Río de la Plata.
+The fleet was commanded by admiral Antonio Barceló and the troops were commanded by Pedro Antonio de Cevallos, viceroy of the Río de la Plata.
 Their goal was to take control of Portuguese possessions in the region.
-The fleet was armed with a total of 674 cannons, carrying 5,148 sailors and 1,308 marines on board.
+The fleet was armed with a total of 674 guns, carrying 5,148 sailors and 1,308 marines on board.

-On 6 February 1777 this fleet seized three Portuguese ships off the coast of Brazil.
-The Spaniards found official reports in these ships detailing the rather precarious state of the Portuguese defenses in the Santa Catarina Island and decided to head there to attack and take control of it.
-It was only on February 17 that the Portuguese noticed the approach of the Spaniards.
-On 20 February chief MacDuall gathered on board the Santo António a council of commanders.
-One of them, a Portuguese admiral, was willing to fight the Spanish forces, but the instructions that had been sent to him by the 2nd Marquis of Lavradio determined not to risk their fleet.
-Out of the commanders, captain of sea and war José de Melo Brayner was the only one that voted for the fight.
+On 6 February 1777, this fleet seized three Portuguese ships off the Brazilian coast.
+The Spaniards found official reports in the ships detailing the precarious state of Portuguese defenses in Santa Catarina Island and decided to attack and take control of it.
+Only on 17 February did the Portuguese notice the approach of the Spaniards.
+On 20 February, chief MacDuall gathered a council of commanders on board Santo António.
+One of them, a Portuguese admiral, was willing to fight the Spanish forces, but the instructions that had been sent to him by the 2nd Marquis of Lavradio ordered not to risk their fleet.

+Out of the commanders, captain of sea and war José de Melo Brayner was the only one that voted to fight.
 The Portuguese then withdrew from the island, which was taken effortlessly by the Spaniards.
-Cevallos then left a garrison on the island and sailed south, reaching Colonia del Sacramento on May 22.
-The Portuguese fleet, however, still patrolled the coast from time to time.
-On 20 April 1778, the Santo António, together with the ship of the line Prazeres, seized the Spanish ships San Agustín and Sant'Anna after fierce combat off the coast of Santa Catarina, taking 750 prisoners.
+Cevallos left a garrison on the island and sailed south, reaching Colonia del Sacramento on 22 May.
+The Portuguese fleet still patrolled the coast from time to time however.
+On 20 April 1778, Santo António, together with the ship of the line Prazeres, seized the Spanish ships San Agustín and Sant'Anna after a fierce combat off the coast of Santa Catarina, taking 750 prisoners.

 In Europe

 Bombardment of Algiers

-In the 18th century, Barbary Corsairs – especially Algerians – began raiding ships in the Mediterranean and on the western coast of the Iberian Peninsula.
+In the 18th century, Barbary corsairs – especially Algerians – began raiding ships in the Mediterranean and on the western coast of the Iberian Peninsula.
 The peace treaty that Charles III of Spain celebrated with the Ottoman Empire did not stop corsair attacks on Spanish ships.
 As a result, a Spanish fleet, under the command of Antonio Barceló, carried out the bombardment of Algiers in 1783, which did little to stop the corsairs.
-It was then agreed that a new fleet, consisting of Spanish, Portuguese, Neapolitan and Maltese ships attacked Algiers.
-The small Portuguese fleet that joined these naval forces consisted of the ships of the line Santo António and Nossa Senhora do Bom Sucesso and the frigates Golfinho and Tritão.
-The Portuguese fleet joined the rest of the allied fleet in Algiers on 12 July 1784 and began attacking it that same day.
+It was then agreed that a new allied fleet, consisting of Spanish, Portuguese, Neapolitan and Maltese ships would attack Algiers.

+On 23 May 1784, Bernardo Ramires Esquível was appointed commander of Santo António e São José; on 13 June, the ship carried out an armament display, having 421 men on board.
+The small Portuguese fleet that joined the allied naval forces consisted of the ships of the line Santo António e São José and Nossa Senhora do Bom Sucesso and the frigates Golfinho and Tritão.
+It departed from the port of Lisbon on 18 June and joined the rest of the allied fleet in Algiers on 12 July 1784, attacking it that same day.